top of page

 Herensuge

 A Hydra!
 Outside of Greece!
-It was really "cool" to find this one - hydras have been a pretty rare find when researching for the maps and I was happy to get to draw another.
+It was really "cool" to find this one - Hydras have been a pretty rare find when researching for the maps, and I was happy to get to draw another.
 Herensuge has as many varied tales as he has heads, and screw it, I've got time today so let's look at a couple of them:

-I've wondered if this is just any stick over a certain size used "right", presumably you didn't have to swing it hard or something.
-Anyway, "magic" stick equipped, he becomes a shepherd and beast killer at the palace level.
+The first involves a magic stick.
+Like sad old men in sports cars, some of us would look pretty tragic carrying around Excalibur.
+For the gentleman entitled to a free bus pass, a magic stick might be the way to go; humble, earthly, elemental, unassuming, but still dope, just like you.
+Conversely to my previous witterings, the guy who gets the magic stick in this story is a young gun (goddamn kids, they get all the cool stuff).
+For some reason, he's carrying a cake around.
+When he's stopped by an old lady who asks for a slice, he gives her the whole cake - what a nice young fellow.
+Seeing as he's such a nice lad, she gives him a magic stick that can kill in a single blow.
+I've wondered if this is just any stick over a certain size used "right", presumably, you didn't have to swing it hard or something.
+Anyway, "magic" stick equipped, he becomes a shepherd and beast killer at a palace level.
 One day, a beast begs for its life and offers up the location of a palace hidden in the woods where he will gain great wealth.
-When he arrives at the woodland palace, he sees people drawing lots on who will get sacrificed to Herensuge.
-The king loses, but the nice lad accompanies him and administers several bonks on various heads with a magic stick killing the Herensuge.
-The king is stoked, and the protagonist marries the princess, it's a classic nice lad done good story.
+When he arrives at the woodland palace, he sees people drawing lots on who will be sacrificed to Herensuge.
+The king loses, but the nice lad accompanies him and administers several bonks on various heads with a magic stick killing Herensuge.
+The king is stoked, and the protagonist marries the princess; it's a classic nice lad done good story.

 The second features a knight making penance for killing his parents (no idea why he did it, no idea why he thinks mashing a dragon up will fix it).
 He ventures off to rescue a woman who is to be sacrificed to a Herensuge.
-But pretty quickly he realises he has massively stuffed this and it might not be as easy as he had made out in the pub the other night.
+But pretty quickly, he realises he has massively stuffed this up, and it might not be as easy as he had made it out to be in the pub last night.
 Out of options and coming up short on bravado, the knight assesses his options.
 Realising they comprise of dying or peeing his pants then dying, he pulls out a hail Mary, and falls to his knees praying to St Michael.
-St Michael sticks his head in to see what's going on, notices the Herensuge, and is also of the opinion of "no thanks, I don't want none of that," so asks God to kind of supervise the entire fiasco.
+St Michael sticks his head in to see what's going on, notices Herensuge, and is also of the opinion of "no thanks, I don't want none of that," so asks God to kind of supervise the entire fiasco.
 In a very rare instance of having to escalate beast killing to the very highest level of management, God does actually show up.
 Feeling buoyed up by having his super big mate as backup, St Michael decapitates the Herensuge.
 Presumably, several times.
 Sounds tiring.

 There are more stories out there, some a bit more fairytale with the Hernesuge being an enchanted prince or alike.
 If you like dragon stories, have a little google it will turn up some variations.